 For 2017/18 fees please refer to our fees page.

 Members of the course team have links with a variety of relevant research-related bodies and institutions, including:

-Elective options available through the UCLan Centre for Volunteering and Community Leadership are accredited by the Institute of Leadership and Management (ILM).
+Elective options available through the UCLan Centre for Volunteering and Community Leadership are accredited by the ILM.

 You will have the opportunity to study a Modern European language at beginner, intermediate and advanced levels alongside your other subjects.

 You will also have the opportunity to gain international experience through a variety of Study Abroad options or (if you have gained sufficient proficiency in a relevant language) the Year Abroad options offered through the UCLan School of Languages and Global Studies.

 The final-year module Personal Development and Employability provides a work placement experience and enables you to reflect strategically on your employability strengths and areas for development.
 You can also build work experience into your studies by taking ILM accredited modules via our Centre for Volunteering and Community Leadership.
 These modules offer placements with a wide range of community groups and voluntary organisations in areas such as music and the arts, environment and conservation, crime prevention, health and social welfare, sports, youth work, culture and heritage, ICT, PR and fundraising